 Before sending takes place you can explicitly overwrite some message values in payload.
 You can think of overwriting specific message elements with variable values.
-Also you can overwrite values using XPath(Chapter 10, Using XPath) or JSONPath (Chapter 11, Using JSONPath) expressions.
+Also you can overwrite values using XPath (xpath) or JSONPath (json-path) expressions.

 The message header is part of our duty of defining proper messages, too.
-So Citrus uses name-value pairs like "Operation" and "MessageId" in the next example to set message header entries.
+So Citrus uses name-value pairs like "Operation" and "Messageld" in the next example to set message header entries.
 Depending on what message endpoint is used and which message transport underneath the header values will be shipped in different ways.
 In JMS the headers go to the header section of the message, in Http we set mime headers accordingly, in SOAP we can access the SOAP header elements and so on.
 Citrus aims to do the hard work for you.
 So Citrus knows how to set headers on different message transports.